-Action Description Cure, move to quarantine if not cured Instructs to restore the original state of the object before infection.
-If the object is incurable, or the attempt of curing fails, this object is moved to quarantine.
-The action is available only for objects with a known threat that can be cured except for Trojan programs and files within complex objects such as archives, mailboxes, or file containers.
-Cure, delete if incurable Instructs to restore the original state of the object before infection.
-If the object is incurable, or the attempt of curing fails, this object is deleted.
-The action is available only for objects with a known threat that can be cured except for Trojan programs and files within complex objects such as archives, mailboxes, or file containers.
-Delete Instructs to delete the object.
+Action Description Delete Instructs to delete the object.
 This action is not available for boot sectors.
-Move to quarantine Instructs to move the object to a specific folder of Quarantine. ' This action is not available for boot sectors.
+Move Instructs to move the object to a specific folder of Quarantine . to quarantine This action is not available for boot sectors.
 Ignore Instructs to skip the object without performing any action or displaying a notification.
 The action is available only for potentially dangerous files: adware, dialers, jokes, hacktools and riskware.